- To purchase cannabis products containing THC – you need to be at least 21 years old or be 18 or above with a valid medical license in your state.

 To initiate a return, please send an email with your name, order #, and defective item to [email protected].
-We’ll be happy to replace any product that is broken or defective.
+We’ll be happy to replace any broken or defective product.
 This includes but is not limited to, broken bottles, broken seals, vape cartridge issues, and open packages.

 How do I cancel an order?